ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/DSLDecisionTree.md

   let(:tag) { record.id }
-  it_behaves_like 'a generic decision', from: 'C', goto: { action: :edit, controller: 'D', tag: 'help' }, additional_param: :tag end
+  it_behaves_like 'a generic decision', from: 'C', goto: { action: :edit, controller: 'D', tag: 'help' }, additional_param: :tag end it_behaves_like 'a generic decision', from: 'C', goto: { action: :show, controller: 'apples' }
 ```

 > NOTE: for non-static values the tests expects a `let` to expose the tag value (must have matching name to param) to exist that